 SmartAsset’s interactive map highlights the places in the country where people have the opportunity to save money.
 Zoom between states and the national map to see the best places to save.

-Methodology Where you live can have a big impact on how easy it is to save money based on several regional factors.
-Our study aims to find the most suitable places for people to save based on median household income, average living expenses and income tax burden.
+Methodology Where you live can have a big impact on how easy it is to save money.
+Our study finds the most suitable places for people to save based on regional factors including median household income, average living expenses and income tax burden.

 First, we calculated the average cost of living in each county for a household with two adults (one working).
 We then created a purchasing power index for each county.
 This reflects the counties with the highest ratio of household income to cost of living.

 To better compare income tax burdens across counties, we applied relevant deductions and exemptions before calculating federal, state and local income taxes for a family making $50,000 annual income in each location.
 Next, we created an effective tax rate index for each county, which reflects the ratio of income taxes to the assumed $50,000 annual income.